benbierens/constellations/spec.md

 - One or more public-keys of the owners of the star
 - A string representing the type of the star

 These values together are frequently represented as the "StarInfo" object.
 They are cannot be changed after creation.
-The hashing of the StarInfo object yields the star's unique idenfitier.
+The hashing of the StarInfo object yields the star's unique identifier.

 ### Mutable properties
 A star contains the following information that can be modified after creation.

 #### Data
 After creation, a star has no CID by default.
 Any of the star's owners or admins (described below) may sign and broadcast an update package (also described below) to announce a new CID.
-Receivers of such a packet are able to verify that it is signed by an owner or admin, and so they will only accept updates from nodes permitted to sign them.
+Receivers of such a packet are able to verify that it is signed by an owner or admin, and so they will only accept updates signed by nodes permitted to modify the data.

 #### Properties
 A star has the following properties which may be updated by owners or admins.